-If this type of training and understanding of what it takes to properly staff and run your practice is of interest to you, then you should definitely consider attending our upcoming 2-day Ultimate Level program scheduled for May 14-16 2015 here in Los Angeles or October 20-22 in Dallas.
+If this type of training and understanding of what it takes to properly staff and run your practice is of interest to you, then you should definitely consider attending our upcoming 2-day Ultimate Level program scheduled for August 4-6 in Los Angeles or October 20-22 in Dallas.

 This is the kind of training to develop a successful estate planning practice that you simply don’t get in law school or in any CE courses. >>MORE INFO